 Any student who leaves school before the end of the school day is considered to have an early dismissal.
-Schools have the discretion to assign consequences for students with unexcused early dismissals following the Code of Acceptable Behavior and Conduct Guidelines.
-Chronic early dismissals may be treated as truancy.
+Schools have the discretion to assign consequences for students with unexcused early dismissals may be treated as truancy.
 Depending on the time of the early dismissal, this attendance event may be coded as tardy in the school's computer system.